 Elizabeth Wolfson, PhD, LCSW

-In addition to overseeing the Master’s in Clinical Psychology Program at Antioch University, Dr. Wolfson also serves as Vice President of Professional Development on the Board of NASW and maintains a private psychotherapy practice in Santa Barbara.
+In addition to overseeing the Master’s in Clinical Psychology Program at AUSB, Dr. Wolfson also serves as Vice President of Professional Development on the Board of NASW and maintains a private psychotherapy practice in Santa Barbara.